geordielad/tableau-athena-credential-provider-examples/README.md

     ![Athena Log Files](img/athena-log-files-2.jpg)

     If you are troubleshooting the useful information is usually in the connection file. and you will often see multiple connection files created during your testing.
 If you are testing SQL Workbench and Tableau at the same time you may want to put the log files in different folders.

+* **3. Instance Profile Credentials Provider**

+If your Tableau Server is installed on an AWS EC2 Instance you can use the IAM Instance Profile to authenticate to Athena.
+This has significant advantages in that no user that are consuming published workbooks or shared data connection need any Athena Credentials at any time.
+The permissions to Athena will be controlled by your AWS administrator.